txoof/insertFiles/README.md

 ## Instructions

+### Getting Started
+You must have google File Stream installed and a user that has `Contributor` permissions must be signed in before using this program.
+See [Help: Setting up FileStream ] below(#SetupFilestream).

+The first time you run insert_files, you must specify the Shared Drive **AND** the student cumulative folder.
+Once you have set this up the first time, it is not necessary to chage this setting unless the name of the drive or folder chagnes.
+See [Choosing the Shared Drive and Cumulative Student Folder](#ChooseSharedDrive) below for help.

 ### Preparing Files to be Inserted

 Create a folder with individual files that will be inserted into a grade level folder.
 For example, create a folder for all Grade-4 MAP test results or Grade-9 S1 Report cards.
 Each file must have the student number in the file name. **Any** six-digit number in the filename will be treated as if it were a student number.
 Please make sure file names do not include multiple six-digit numbers.

-The [PDF Split](https://github.com/txoof/pdfSplit) application can be very useful for splitting PDF files into individual files.
+The [PDF Split](https://github.com/txoof/pdfSplit) application can be very useful for splitting PDF files that contain reports for multiple students such as report cards or MAP test results into individual files.

-#### Examples:
+#### Example File/Folder Names:

 **OK:**
 * Washington, George 453256.pdf